UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 hardware-software

 Fig. 5.
-Software-hardware diagram when using TMR0.
+Software-hardware diagram when using TMR0 to generate var_CLK_flag

 TMR0 hardware